Data-inspired modeling of accidents in traffic flow networks using the Hawkes process: Numerical experiments

 It consists of six nodes (junctions) and seven directed arcs (roads) all of length 1 such that traffic flows from node $A$ to node $F$, where arc 4 only allows for flow from node C to node D. A queue located upstream from node $A$ buffers potential inflow that cannot enter the system because it is already congested.
 Table \ref{Parameters} gives an overview about the parameters assumed for the network.
 The initial densities are constant.
 The inflow is given by the function $f^\text{in}(t) = (0.13 + 0.052 \sin(t)) \mathbbm{1}_{[0,T-75]}(t)$ for $T=500$.

 We denote by $\alpha_1=0.6,\alpha_2=0.5$ the distribution parameters at the junction B for the outflow to road 2 and at junction C to road 4, respectively.
 Directly, the shares floating out of junction B to road 3 is given by $1-\alpha_1$ and from C to road 5 by $1-\alpha_2$.
 The priority rightway parameters at the junctions D and E are denoted by $q_1=0.5$ from road 3 ($1-q_1$ from road 4) and $q_2=0.4$ from road 5 ($1-q_2$ from road 6).
 We choose $\Delta t = \frac{1}{100} = \Delta x$ and the velocity function to the common choice of $v(\rho) = 1- \rho$.
+The CFL-condition in \eqref{eq: CFLCondition} is satisfied since the road capacities in Table \ref{Parameters} do not exceed the value of 1 and therefore $|(F_e(x,\rho))_\rho|\leq 1$.
 For the accident generation we choose $\gamma = 0.5, \gamma_v = 0.2$ scaling the accident risk on the roads and at the junctions and $\alpha = 0.1 , \beta = 2, \tilde{\beta} = 24, \nu =0$ for the parameters of the self-excitation property.
 An exponential distribution with parameter {$\lambda_s=20$} is chosen for the accident size.
 For the duration of an accident we set $d_{\text{add}} \sim Exp(\frac{1}{2})$ and $\bar{d}=1$.
 These two choices deviate at a first glance form the choices in Section \ref{sec4}, but can be obtained when scaling the road properly.
 For the capacity reduction we stick to the suggested choice for the beta distribution from the data analysis in Section \ref{sec4} and set $c \sim Beta(2.66,3.53)$.